 On the target DXi system, the source DXi system must be added as a replication source.
-The target DXi system can be configured to receive replication data from up to 30 different source DXi systems for the DXi4800 and up to 50 systems for the DXi9000.
+The target DXi system can be configured to receive replication data from up to 30 different source DXi systems for the DXi4800 and up to 50 systems for DXi9000 and DXi9100 systems.